Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Completes a segment.](ref:completesegment)
+> For more information about the API call used go to [Completes a segment.](ref:completesegment)